mvolkmann/blog/src/swift/xctest.md

     var body: some View {
         HStack {
             Button("+") { count += 1 }
+            // Applying the `accessibilityIdentifier` view modifier
+            // to a view makes it easy to find it in a UI test.
             Text("\(count)")
                 .accessibilityIdentifier("count")
             Button("-") { count += 1 }